 Pike push-ups | Elevated pike push-ups | Assisted handstand press | Handstand push-ups

 Target reps: 12

 The pike push-up is a downward-facing push-up.
-It involves getting into push-up position, then bringing your hands toward your feet and pushing your buttocks in the air to form an upside down “V.” Now lower yourself to the ground, focussing on engaging the deltoids (shoulders) as you do.
+It involves getting into the push-up position, then bringing your hands toward your feet and pushing your buttocks in the air to form an upside-down “V.” Now lower yourself to the ground, focusing on engaging the deltoids (shoulders) as you do.